StephSayson/StephSayson/README.md

 - Cytometry in R
 - Location: Taiwan
 - My favorite fluorophore: BUV737
-- Previous COding Experience: Beginner R (Keep quitting the basics or forgetting them)
+- Previous Coding Experience: Beginner R (Keep quitting the basics or forgetting them)
 - What I hope to get from this course: Learn how to handle FCS data aside from using flowjo and to learn how to process RNAseq data